sequelize/sequelize/packages/core/README-BROWSER.md

 * Run `npm run build` there.
 It creates a server-side build of Sequelize (core) and outputs it in the `lib` folder.
 The "entry" file is `lib/index.js`.

 * Run `npm run build-browser` there.
-It creates a client-side "bundle" of Sequelize (core) from the server-side build in the `lib` folder, and outputs the results in the `bundle` folder.
-The file is `bundle/sequelize.min.js`.
+It creates a client-side "bundle" of Sequelize (core) from the server-side build in the `lib` folder, and outputs the results in the `build-browser` folder.
+The files are `build-browser/sequelize.js` and `build-browser/sequelize.min.js` (the latter file is currently not emitted for faster re-builds).

 * See the console output with the list of issues:

 ```
-./lib/index.js → bundle/sequelize.min.js...
+./lib/index.js → build-browser/sequelize.js...
 (!)
 Missing shims for Node.js built-ins
 Creating a browser bundle that depends on "node:util", "node:buffer", "node:crypto", "node:assert", "node:async_hooks", "node:path", "node:url", "fs", "path", "os", "util", "stream", "events" and "node:fs".
 You might need to include https://github.com/FredKSchott/rollup-plugin-polyfill-node
 (!)
 Circular dependencies